 The Human Resources Management Major will give you the broad-based business knowledge you need to become not only a successful HR professional, but a respected management professional who knows how to contribute to departmental and organizational goals.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
-Students with the three-year AU Bachelor of Administration degree may convert that degree into the four-year Bachelor of Commerce program.
+Students with a three-year AU degree may convert that degree into the four-year Bachelor of Commerce program.
 For more information about this regulation, please review the Undergraduate Degree Conversion from Three- to Four-Year Program Policy.

 Students who hold a recognized first degree in a field outside of business or management and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
 These students may transfer in up to 50 per cent (60 credits) into the four-year degree program, based on course work in the first degree that is applicable.
 Preparatory (100 level) credits cannot be used to fulfill the requirements of a second undergraduate degree.